Skip to Main Content

 The surveys will be sent in a Canvas announcement.

 Extra credit on assignment.
-There are 10 points of extra credit per assignment.
-More information under Assignments.
+There are 10 points of extra credit for assignments 2, 3, 4, and 5.
+More information under Assignments